MixedRealityLab/cardographer-platform/README.md

 Copy `server.env` to `server.env.local` (or whatever location you will use for environment vars).

-Set SMTP (email) sending settings (unless you are going to use mongo-express to set up users).
+- Set SMTP_ (email) sending settings (unless you are going to use mongo-express to set up users).

-Set ADMIN_USERS to email address(es) of initial/default admin users.
+- Set ADMIN_USERS to email address(es) of initial/default admin users.
+- Set REGISTER_CODE if you want new users to have to provide this code in order to register (rather than just validate their email).

 ## Run